Summarized List of Publications and Reports

 A family-centered, team approach in child welfare presents both opportunities and challenges when working with families who have substance use disorders.
 This article summarizes four key processes that support successful partnership between peer mentors, caseworkers, and supervisors.
 Findings from this article will support field staff and practitioners in developing strong collaborative teams that integrate peer mentors into child welfare settings.

-Sears, J.S., Hall, M.T., Harris, L.M., Mount, S., Willauer, T., Posze, L., & Smead, E. (2017).
+Sears, J.S., Hall, M.T., Harris, L.M., Mount, S., Willauer, T., Posze, L. & Smead, E. (2017).
 “Like a marriage:” Partnering with peer mentors in child welfare.
 Child and Youth Service Review, 74, 80-86.

 Medication-assisted treatment improves child permanency outcomes for opioid-using families in the child welfare system

-Parents who are involved in child welfare system and use opioids are less likely to retain custody of their children.
+Parents who are involved in the child welfare system and use opioids are less likely to retain custody of their children.
 This is the first study of its kind to describe Medication-Assisted Treatment (MAT) utilization and child permanency outcomes for parents who use opioids and are involved with the child welfare system in comparison to those families who did not receive MAT services.
 Outcomes indicate additional months of MAT increased odds of parents retaining custody of their children.
 Receipt of MAT services did not differ by age, gender, county of residence, or drug use though individuals who identified themselves as White were more likely to participate in MAT services.

-Hall, M. T., Wilfong, J., Huebner, R. A., Posze, L., & Willauer, T. (2016).
+Hall, M.T., Wilfong, J., Huebner, R.A., Posze, L. & Willauer, T. (2016).
 Medication-assisted treatment improves child permanency outcomes for opioid-using families in the child welfare system.
 Journal of Substance Abuse Treatment, 71, 63-67.

 Sobriety Treatment and Recovery Teams in rural Appalachia: Implementation and outcomes